JS

-Case Study: Abercrombie & Fitch Online Store
+Case Study: Abercrombie & Fitch E-commerce Front End

 Four brands, thirty international sites, and one framework

-Abercrombie had four distinct brands running on four distinct code bases, leading to lots of duplicate development effort.
+Abercrombie & Fitch had four distinct brands running on four distinct code bases, leading to lots of duplicate development effort.
 My team engineered a front end framework so we'd spend less time chasing problems and more time building solutions.

 When I first joined the e-commerce team at Abercrombie & Fitch, the front end code base needed a lot of work.
 Each of the company's 4 brands—Abercrombie & Fitch, abercrombie kids, Hollister Co., and Gilly Hicks—ran on its own set of JSPs, CSS files, and JavaScript libraries.
 There were different JavaScript libraries used across brands; some had jQuery, some had YUI, and some even had both being used simultaneously.
 Gilly Hicks, based on Flex, was entirely inconsistent with the other 3 brands.
 Any new feature requested by our business users required duplicated development effort.
 In many cases, up to 4 uniquely engineered solutions were required for the exact same feature.